 White Chief, Black Lords explores the tensions and contradictions between the British colonial civilizing mission and the practice of indirect rule.
 177 pages Hard Cover

-Supported with personal letters and pictures, Olusegun Obasanjo, Nzeogwu’s close friend and confidant, provides a penetrating and detailed account of the lie of the one of the most enigmatic names in Nigeria’s history.
+Supported with personal letters and pictures, Olusegun Obasanjo, Nzeogwu’s close friend and confidant, provides a penetrating and detailed account of the life of the one of the most enigmatic names in Nigeria’s history.

 Why We Struck tells the story of the first military intervention in Nigerian politics.
 The coup that took place on January 15, 1966, was conceived and planned together by Majors Nzeogwu, Ifeajuna and Ademoyega.
 The execution of the plan had a lightning effect, and the coup provoked a reaction within the first hours of its commencement, opening the...